Jayabharathi-fs/web-foundations-week1/git-github-guide.md

 **What is a pull request and why is it used in collaborative development?**

 A pull request is a request to merge changes from one branch into another.
 It’s used for code review, discussion, and approval before merging to ensure quality and prevent bugs.

+## Part 2 – Real GitHub Workflow

+- Created a new repository on my GitHub account "web-foundations-week1".

+- Created a new branch on my GitHub account "week1-submission".

+- Inside the branch, added the following files:

+  - how-browser-works.md
+  - event-loop-advanced.md
+  - http-api-basics.md
+  - git-github-guide.md

+- Made Individual conventional commit for each file.

+  - Conventional commits : The Conventional Commits specification is a lightweight convention on top of commit messages.
+  - Eg.: feat, fix, docs. etc.,

+- Pushed the branch to GitHub.

+- Opened a pull request to merge the branch into main

+  - Title: Week 1 Submission – Your Name
+  - Description: Summarize what you’re submitting

+- Assigned fsthangaraj as the reviewer in the PR